PACU Emergencies: MH, LAST, Aspiration, and Deterioration

 Aspiration and Airway Contamination

-Aspiration risk increases with depressed airway reflexes, vomiting, ileus, pregnancy, obesity, emergency surgery, opioids, and delayed gastric emptying.
-If aspiration is suspected, turn or position the patient to protect the airway when safe, suction the mouth and pharynx, apply oxygen, assess lung sounds and SpO2, and prepare for bronchoscopy, intubation, chest imaging, or higher-level monitoring if ordered.
-Persistent wheeze, crackles, fever, hypoxemia, or respiratory distress requires escalation.
+Aspiration risk rises with depressed airway reflexes, vomiting, ileus, pregnancy, obesity, emergency or full-stomach surgery, opioids, and delayed gastric emptying.
+If aspiration is suspected, position the patient laterally to protect the airway when safe, suction the mouth and pharynx, apply oxygen, assess lung sounds and SpO2, and prepare for bronchoscopy, intubation, chest imaging, or higher-level monitoring.
+Persistent wheeze, crackles, fever, hypoxemia, or respiratory distress requires escalation; chemical pneumonitis can evolve over hours.

 Deterioration Without a Label

 Not every emergency announces itself.
-A patient may first show restlessness, new confusion, increasing oxygen need, tachycardia, narrowing pulse pressure, decreasing urine output, or a rhythm change.
+A patient may first show restlessness, new confusion, increasing oxygen need, tachycardia, a narrowing pulse pressure, decreasing urine output, or a rhythm change.
 Treat deterioration as real until proven otherwise.
-Reassess ABCs, verify monitors and lines, inspect wounds and drains, review recent medications, and call for help early.
+Reassess airway, breathing, and circulation; verify monitors and lines; inspect wounds and drains; review recent medications; and call for help early rather than waiting for confirmatory data.

 Protocol Thinking

 For rare crises, the correct answer is rarely solitary heroics.
-Use the emergency cart or checklist, assign tasks, request additional staff, and follow facility protocol for medications, labs, cooling, lipid therapy, documentation, and transfer.
-The nurse's value is early recognition plus organized escalation while basic oxygenation, ventilation, and perfusion support continue.
+Use the emergency cart or cognitive-aid checklist, assign clear roles, request additional staff, and follow facility protocol for medications, labs, cooling, lipid therapy, documentation, and transfer to a higher level of care.
+The nurse's value is early recognition plus organized escalation while basic oxygenation, ventilation, and perfusion support continue uninterrupted.

 Communication Under Pressure

-Use a short report: procedure, anesthetic and block exposure, current ABC status, vital-sign trend, rhythm, temperature, neurologic status, output or bleeding, suspected complication, and interventions already started.
-The exam favors answers that mobilize the team while the nurse continues immediate stabilization at the bedside.
+Use a short structured report: procedure, anesthetic and block exposure, current ABC status, vital-sign trend, rhythm, temperature, neurologic status, output or bleeding, suspected complication, and interventions already started.
+The exam favors answers that mobilize the team while the nurse continues immediate bedside stabilization.

-A patient exposed to sevoflurane arrives with rapidly rising ETCO2, tachycardia, generalized rigidity, and temperature 38.2 C. What should the PACU nurse do?
+A patient exposed to sevoflurane arrives with rapidly rising ETCO2, tachycardia, generalized rigidity, and a temperature of 38.2 C that is climbing.
+What should the PACU nurse do?